 Piano instruction for the beginning student.
 Emphasis on keyboard familiarity; basic note and chord reading, with some ear-training.

 MUSI 50B BEGINNING PIANO II

 A continuation of MUSI 50A.
 It is recommended that students complete MUSI 50A or demonstrate to the instructor the equivalent keyboard skills.
 May be taken four times for credit.
-Credit transferable: CSU, UC

 MUSI 50C INTERMEDIATE PIANO